310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Chiaki past %}
 So that’s why you called for me… I have no means of retaliation if they start attacking us, y’know?
-I’ll only get beaten down — I’m weak when it comes to fighting, I’m not like my friend.
+I’ll only get beaten down—I’m weak when it comes to fighting, I’m not like my friend.

 {% endbubble %}
 {% bubble Madara hidden %}